Philip1806/blublog/README.md

 4. Pages (CRUD)
 - TinyMCE - WYSIWYG HTML Editor.
-- Page could have sidebar or not.
+- With sidebar or not.
 - Background image.
-- Can be not public.
+- Public or not.

 5. Users
 - Import users from Laravel UI.
-- They are three roles - Administrator, Moderator and Author.
+- They are three built in roles - Administrator, Moderator and Author.
 - You can control roles permissions and create new roles.

 6. File manager